 5. Book the HopOnBanff

-These fun, comfortable hop-on, hop-off bus tours run from June 15th to September 19th in 2021.
-There will be 4 departures per day arriving at the canyon at 8:25 am, 10:10 am, 12:45 pm or 3:35 pm.
+These fun, comfortable hop-on, hop-off bus tours run from mid-June to mid-September.
+There are 4 departures per day arriving at the canyon at 8:25 am, 10:10 am, 12:45 pm or 3:35 pm.
 The bus also goes to Lake Louise and Moraine Lake.

 Adult $71 + tax